Autocust/ai-chat-widget/README.md

 npm run dev
 ```

 The widget preview will be available at `http://localhost:5173` and it will automatically live update if you modify the code.
+You can modify the props in `main.js` to test different configurations, including `isDemo: true`.

 ## Build